Understanding Window Tint Glue Removal

 Peel Off the Tint: Once the glue is warm, start to peel by lifting one corner with the plastic scraper.
 Pull the tint slowly and steadily and avoid tearing it.
 Apply more heat if you feel any resistance while peeling off the tint.

-Apply Tint Glue Remover: Spray or apply adhesive remover generously over the surface and let it sit for 5-10 minutes.
+Apply Tint Glue Remover: Spray or apply adhesive remover generously over the surface and let it stay for 5-10 minutes.

 Scrape Off Residue: Use the plastic scraper again, or opt for a razor blade and start scraping the glue.
 Keep the blade at a shallow angle and work in one direction only to avoid scratching the window.